shelleywong/CSCI211-Course-Materials/Programs/program01.md

 }
 ```

+[Magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) are unique values with unexplained meaning or multiple occurrences which could (preferably) be replaced with named constants (as shown above).
 The above is better than:
 ```cpp
 int values[100];
 ...